Jennie547/Learn_JavaScript/README.md

 The function above displays on the console, when called, a greeting message.
 It accepts a single parameter and prints exactly the string "Hello" and the argument passed to the parameter - `name`.
 Let's learn more about Parameters.

 #### Function Parameters
-Functions can take zero or more parameters, which are values passed to the function when it is called.
+Functions can take zero or more parameters, which are variables to hold the values passed to the function when it is called.

 ```
 function add(a, b) {